cs-ed/impacts-LNguyen64/README.md

 **4. Build, Test & Evaluate, and Redesign:** What is one strategy you learned from the stories featured in this lesson that might help you come up with your solution?

 **Share Your Invention:** With whom would you like to share your solution?
 Think of both individuals and groups of people

+### Assessment

+Describe how you plan to assess the learning objectives described above.
+Students create an app

+**Day 5:**

 ### Outcomes